MIKE SMITH’S HOT HUNDRED UK HITS

 Title: Young Hearts Run Free

 Candi Staton was born 13 Mar 1940 in Alabama, USA.
-As a teenager she formed a Gospel trio with her sister and a friend, and they toured the Gospel circuits during the 1950s.
+As a teenager she formed a Gospel trio with her sister and a friend, and they toured the Gospel circuits during the late 1950s and early 1960s.
 In 1968 she launched a solo career, singing Soul/R&B material, and had several hits on the USA R&B chart.
 In 1976 she moved into Disco music, and her recording of "Young Hearts Run Free" was a big hit on both sides of the Atlantic.
 In the UK her next major hit came in 1977 with "Nights On Broadway", whilst in the USA her output was only successful on the R&B chart.
 She returned to Gospel singing in the 1980s, but went back to R&B from the 1990s.
 She has continued to record and perform in the 21st century, her most recent album being released in 2014.

 Title: Tonight's The Night